Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Limited Memory LRSGA

+which isolates and counteracts the rotational component of the game Jacobian, while the stabilizing diagonal curvature is implicitly absorbed into the step regularization.

-As highlighted, LRSGA requires storing the matrices \(M_k\) and \(N_k\) to approximate the mixed second derivatives, which can be memory–intensive for high–dimensional models.
+In any case, as highlighted, LRSGA requires storing the matrices \(M_k\) and \(N_k\) to approximate the mixed second derivatives, which can be memory–intensive for high–dimensional models.
 To address this, we propose a \emph{Limited-Memory LRSGA} variant that preserves LRSGA’s theoretical robustness while substantially reducing memory usage.
 Our strategy follows the \emph{two-loop recursion} method, successfully employed by L-BFGS \cite{nocedal1980updating,liu1989limited}.
 The key idea is to avoid storing the full updated matrices \(M_k\) and \(N_k\); instead, we retain only the most recent \(\ell\) pairs among the four vectors \(\{s_k^x, s_k^y, y_k^f, y_k^g\}\), defined as

 Adopting this notation and denoting \(s_k^{w} := (s_k^{x}, s_k^{y})\), LRSGA can be written as follows: